Balak Ram (idol): Historical background

 According to the Ramayana, Rama was born in Ayodhya.
 The Masjid-i-Janmasthan (mosque of birthplace) was built by Babur at the site, allegedly destroying a Hindu temple commemorating Ram's birthplace.
 Historical accounts by some European travellers who visited Ayodhya during the early modern period report that the Hindus believed the mosque and its immediate surroundings to be the exact birthplace of Rama.

 In 1949, the idols of "Ram Lalla" were placed in the disputed mosque, with some locals claiming that they had miraculously appeared there.
 Subsequently, in 1950, the state administration took control of the structure and allowed Hindus to perform worship at the site.
 Further, in the 1980s, Hindu nationalist groups and political parties launched a campaign to construct the Ram Janmabhoomi Mandir ("Rama birthplace temple") at the site.
-On 6 December 1992, a Hindu nationalist mob destroyed the mosque.
+In December 1992, a Hindu nationalist mob destroyed the mosque.

 As the dispute continued in courts, a survey was conducted by ASI in 2003 on the 2.77-acre disputed land as ordered by the Allahabad High Court.
-According to BR Mani, who led this survey, there was evidence that a temple of Nagara style of North India existed at the place before the construction of the mosque.
+According to BR Mani, who led this survey, there was evidence that a temple of Nagara Style of North India existed at the place before the construction of the mosque.
 In 2019, the contentious Ayodhya dispute was settled by the Supreme Court of India, which gave the disputed site to Hindus for a temple, and allotted a separate land to the Muslims for a mosque.
 After the Ayodhya verdict, the construction of the Ram Mandir temple and the choice of the deity of Rama was supervised by Shri Ram Janmbhoomi Teerth Kshetra, a trust that was set up by the Indian government in 2020.